Rio Tinto Company Limited: The difficult years

 In 1929, ore extraction at Riotinto reached its historical maximum.
 The company made several investments in order to modernize its network of facilities, such as the railroad or the pier in Huelva, or to build new ones.
 However, in that same year also began a severe economic crisis that would eventually affect the business.
 From 1931 onwards, the mining basin went through a period of great labor and social conflict.
 The outbreak of the Civil War, in 1936, caused new difficulties for the company.
-From very early on, the revolt forces imposed embargoes on the production of pyrites or diverted exports to ports in Axis countries, especially to Nazi Germany.
+From very early on, the Nationalist forces imposed embargoes on the production of pyrites or diverted exports to ports in Axis countries, especially to Nazi Germany.
 The German company Hisma-Rowak channeled the ore shipments.
 The new situation did not affect exports to the United Kingdom, but it did with France, which between 1936 and 1939 lost virtually all shipments of Riotinto pyrite.

-The measures imposed by Franco's authorities caused relations between the company and the administration to grow strained.
+The measures imposed by Francoist authorities caused relations between the company and the administration to grow strained.
 Starting in 1940, the regime adopted a more interventionist line of action, initiating serious harassment towards the company.
-The party of the dictatorship came to describe the company as a "colonizer", while Franco himself called the Riotinto mines "an economic Gibraltar of Spain".
-From some areas, the idea of nationalizing the sites began to be openly promoted.
+Falange came to describe the company as a "colonizer", while the dictator Francisco Franco called the Riotinto mines "an economic Gibraltar of Spain".
+From some scopes, the idea of nationalizing the sites began to be openly promoted.
 This coincided in time with the outbreak of World War II, which severely affected RTC's traditional markets to the point that by 1941 its turnover had fallen by about 53%.
 Faced with the prevailing situation, the company adopted a strategy of minimizing its activities at Riotinto, also imposing a restriction on expenses and dividend distribution among shareholders.